kfukami/C247-UCLA/README.md

 # C247-UCLA
-Source codes of project in C247 class in UCLA.
+Source codes of project in C247 class ``Neural Networks and Deep Learning" in UCLA.

 # Large data sets and models